 |Logical Reasoning||Verbal and Non-Verbal Reasoning||RS Agarwal|

 |Non-Verbal Reasoning||BS Sijwali & Indu Sijwali|

 |General Awareness||Lucent General Knowledge (available both in Hindi and English but English edition gives better coverage)||-|

 |Any monthly magazine, such as Pratiyogita Darpan, Wizard or Chronicle||-|

 |One newspaper such as Hindu, Times of India, Hindustan times etc||-|

 |One yearbook, for reference, Manorama year book Any Budget special magazine||-|

-Apart from tips for solving specific parts of question paper, a candidate must take care of some general tips like managing time, practicing weak sections, revising content in parts, etc. Given below are set of preparation tips for candidates that must be kept in mind before appearing for SSC Stenographer Examination:
+Apart from tips for solving specific parts of the question paper, a candidate must take care of some general tips like managing time, practicing weak sections, revising content in parts, etc. Given below are set of preparation tips for candidates that must be kept in mind before appearing for SSC Stenographer Examination:

 SSC Stenographer Sample Papers give a basic idea to the candidate about the type of questions asked in the exam.
-Solving sample papers improve the time management and problem solving skills of a candidate.
+Solving sample papers improves the time management and problem solving skills of a candidate.

 There are many advantages of SSC Stenographer Sample Papers as given below:-